Alessandrus00/Attack-On-Pseudonymization/README.md

 # Attack-On-Pseudonymization
- Implementatio of a pseudonymization attack on randomly generated data
+ Implementation of a pseudonymization attack on randomly generated data